7 mile loop captures the best of this preserve -- redwoods, creek, chaparral,

 data, shown as degrees, minutes, seconds)

 Pay phone, stores, gas, lodging, and restaurants back in Half Moon Bay.

 No camping in the preserve.
 Nearest camping is at Half

 Moon Bay State Beach.
 Other camping options: Butano

 State Park and Portola Redwoods State Park.

-Parking for about 10 cars.
+Parking for about 8 cars (there is some side-of-road parking outside the gate -- mind the no parking signs).
 No entrance or parking fees.
 One designated handicapped

 parking spot.
 Pit toilet less than 0.1 mile up the trail.
 Maps available

 at the information signboard, also less than 0.1 mile from the trailhead.

 The preserve's main trailhead is on Skyline Boulevard, about 4.5 miles south